nanograv/PINT/docs/index.rst

    Descriptions of how PINT works, why certain design choices were made, what the underlying concepts are and so forth.
 This is for users who know more or less what to do but want to understand what is going on.
+:ref:`Models`
+   Brief introducion of current built-in timing models.
+It includes the descriptions of parameters, and references of each model.
 :ref:`Reference`
    Specific details of how particular things work.
 This is for users who are trying to use PINT and know what function or object or method they need but